robinrodricks/FluentListView/README.md

-How do I bind a DataSet to an FluentListView?[¶](#how-do-i-bind-a-dataset-to-an-objectlistview "Permalink to this headline")
+How do I bind a DataSet to an FluentListView?
 ---------------------------------------------------------------------------------------------------------------------------------

 Each flavour of control has a data bindable version: